AmberYu/winter15-cs144/project5/README.txt

 Q2: How do you ensure that the item was purchased exactly at the Buy_Price of that particular item?

-when the item page is generated and if Buy_price has value, we associate the Buy_price that sunflower provides to a HTTP session.
-Once the session is established, we don’t have to show the Buy_price information in the URL since Tomcat will be able to retrieve the associated information to process any HTTP request from the same browser.
+When the item page is generated and if Buy_price has value, we associate the Buy_price that sunflower provides to a HTTP session.
+Once the session is established, we do not have to show the Buy_price information in the URL since Tomcat will be able to retrieve the associated information to process any HTTP request from the same browser.